 Thank you for your support!
-This report will introduce you to the first ever Community Plumbing Challenge to be hosted in the United States, and the impact of the project for residents in the Navajo Nation chapter of Baca-Prewitt.
+This report will introduce you our second Community Plumbing Challenge project in the Navajo Nation, and the support provided to residents in the remote Piute Mesa region of Navajo Mountain.

-Many households across Baca-Prewitt chapter have always struggled to get enough clean water to do basic things like take a bath or cook a meal.
+Due to their sheer isolation, many households across Navajo Mountain chapter have always struggled to get enough clean water to do basic things like take a bath or cook a meal.

 But not any more.

-All of that changed when you supported the IWSH Foundation’s pilot Community Plumbing Challenge collaboration with DIGDEEP.
+All of that changed when you supported the IWSH Foundation’s latest Community Plumbing Challenge collaboration with DIGDEEP.